kubedb/docs/docs/guides/elasticsearch/initialization/snapshot_source.md

 - Learn how to [schedule backup](/docs/guides/elasticsearch/snapshot/scheduled_backup.md)  of Elasticsearch database.
 - Learn how to configure [Elasticsearch Topology](/docs/guides/elasticsearch/clustering/topology.md).
 - Monitor your Elasticsearch database with KubeDB using [`out-of-the-box` builtin-Prometheus](/docs/guides/elasticsearch/monitoring/using-builtin-prometheus.md).
-- Monitor your Elasticsearch database with KubeDB using [`out-of-the-box` CoreOS Prometheus Operator](/docs/guides/elasticsearch/monitoring/using-coreos-prometheus-operator.md).
+- Monitor your Elasticsearch database with KubeDB using [`out-of-the-box` Prometheus operator](/docs/guides/elasticsearch/monitoring/using-prometheus-operator.md).
 - Use [private Docker registry](/docs/guides/elasticsearch/private-registry/using-private-registry.md) to deploy Elasticsearch with KubeDB.
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).